StandArt | Our Standards of Artistic Excellence Chapter I – The Brief

 We began our #StandArt with the Brief, the document that should accurately define the client’s vision and needs, so that our artists understand what path to take.
 It is the result of a collaborative effort between our team and the client.
 The information it contains ranges from artistic vision (colours, materials, concept art) to technical vision (upload/download procedures, file formats, LOD’s etc.).
 It ensures a smooth process and removes uncertainty.

 So now you’ve read about our story and the importance of the Brief.
 What’s next?
-You can get started on your work by downloading our Brief guide by clicking here.
+You can get started on your work by downloading our Brief guide below.

 Chapter II coming soon!
 Stay tuned.